4 Visualization

 Note that the y scale is the same for each, which is normally what you want since each graph is representing the same variable.
 If you were displaying different variables, however, you’d want to use the scales = "free_y"

-setting.
-But we’ll need to learn something about pivot tables in the next chapter to set up our data for multiple variables on a common x variable with differing y variables.
+Again, we’ll learn about pivot tables in the next chapter to set up our data.

 ggplot(data = tidy_eucoak) +